rizitis/HiSlackGui/README.md

 ```
 $HOME/.config/hikari/
 ```
-EDIT your or crate if not exist (just an empty plain text file)
+EDIT  or create if not exist (just an empty plain text file) autostart.
 ```
 $HOME/.config/hikari/autostart
 and add script`s $PATH